silverstripe/silverstripe-travis-support/README.md

 As a bonus, you can include build status images in your README to promote the fact that your module values quality and does continuous integration.

+## Adding extra modules

+If you need to add extra modules during setup, that aren't explicitly included in the module composer requirements, you can use the `--require` parameter.

+E.g.

+    php ~/travis-support/travis_setup.php --source `pwd` --target ~/builds/ss --require silverstripe/behat-extension

+You can also specify multiple modules by comma separating the names.
+Each name can also be suffixed with `:<version>` to add a version dependency.

+E.g.

+    php ~/travis-support/travis_setup.php --source `pwd` --target ~/builds/ss --require silverstripe/behat-extension:dev-master,silverstripe-cms:4.0.x-dev

 ## PDO DB Connectors

 Many database connectors support connection via PDO.
 If you would like to include PDO support